syncfusion-content/javascript-docs/js/TreeGrid/Cells.md

 ### Ellipsis

-When `clipMode` of `Columns` property set as `Ellipsis` then it shows ellipsis for the overflown cell.
+When `columns.clipMode` property is set as `ej.TreeGrid.ClipMode.Ellipsis` then it shows ellipsis for the overflown cell.

 The following code example describes the above behavior.

 {% highlight js %}

 $("#TreeGridContainer").ejTreeGrid({
-   //…
+    //...
-       columns: [
+    columns: [{
+        field: "taskName",
-              { field: "taskName", headerText: "Task Name",clipMode: ej.TreeGrid.ClipMode.Ellipsis},
+        headerText: "Task Name",
+        clipMode: ej.TreeGrid.ClipMode.Ellipsis
-             ]
+    }, ]
 });

 {% endhighlight %}